 How your circle of influence affects your finances

-Continuously surrounded by people who think they can never save or they can never pay off debt and are all about accepting what life gives them?
+Continuously surrounded by people who think they can never save or pay off debt and are all about accepting what life gives them?
 Well, then you are very likely to start thinking the same way because there's nothing really motivating or empowering you to do better.
 For example, positive affirmations can help you reach your goals.
 This shows that constant negative influences will have the opposite effect and prevent you from attaining your goals.

 Well, It's actually not that difficult to start.
-It's all about taking an assessment of the people and things around you as it relates to what you want to accomplish.
+It's all about assessing the people and things around you as it relates to what you want to accomplish.
 That assessment will help you determine where you need to begin.

-For example, if you've been thinking about and talking about paying off debt but everyone around you is adopting a "YOLO" mentality and you seem to have fallen into this same line of thought, that's an indication that you need to shift your circle of influence.
+For example, if you've been thinking about paying off debt, but everyone around you is adopting a "YOLO" mentality, and you seem to have fallen into this same line of thought, that's an indication you need to shift your circle of influence.

-If you've been wanting to start your own business but everyone around you thinks you are wasting your time, then that's another indication.
-Think you can't find a better job that pays you more money (which you can put towards your savings or debt) because everyone is telling you that it's not possible?
+If you've wanted to start your own business, but everyone around you thinks you are wasting your time, then that's another indication.
+Think you can't find a better job that pays you more money (which you can put towards your savings or debt) because everyone tells you that it's not possible?
 It's time to make that shift.

 Surrounding yourself with the right people

-You want to set a goal to find and surround yourself with the people and the things that are going to get you motivated to do better and challenge you to actually start accomplishing your goals.
-You are more likely to accomplish your goals if you are surrounded with the right influences.
+You want to set a goal to find and surround yourself with the people and the things that will get you motivated to do better and challenge you to actually start accomplishing your goals.
+You are more likely to accomplish your goals if you are surrounded by the right influences.

 However, keep in mind that shifting your circle of influence doesn't mean you start picking fights or cutting people off for no reason.
 It means that once you identify the type of people you want to spend more time with, you need to start spending less time with the people who have nothing to contribute to your purpose or progress.

-It also doesn't mean that you never watch your favorite mindless TV show ago, instead, it means perhaps maybe cutting back the amount of time you spend watching TV so you can allocate some time to doing things like reading personal finance books or personal development books.
+It also doesn't mean that you never watch your favorite mindless TV show again; instead, it means cutting back the amount of time you spend watching TV so you can allocate some time to doing things like reading personal finance books or personal development books.

-Thank goodness for the internet!
-You can find virtual mentors online i.e. people you admire or that have achieved a goal you are trying to reach and study everything they've done to become successful.
+Thanks to the internet!
+You can find virtual mentors online, i.e., people you admire or that have achieved a goal you are trying to reach and study everything they've done to become successful.

 Some of my personal virtual mentors?
 They include Warren Buffet, Sara Blakey, and Oprah just to name a few.